jorge-menjivar/unsaged/README.md

 ## 🚀 Upgrading unSAGED

-On November 13th, 2023, we released a major update to unSAGED, which required a database table columns update.
-If you are upgrading from a version of unSAGED released before this date, you will need to run the [Upgrade Script](./db/UpgradeScript.sql) in the [Supabase SQL editor](https://app.supabase.com/project/_/sql).
+* On November 13th, 2023, we released a major update to unSAGED, which introduced more settings to the conversation.
+It requires that you update some database table columns.
+If you are upgrading from a version of unSAGED released before this date, you will need to run the [Upgrade Script](./packages/unsaged/db/UpgradeScript.sql) in the [Supabase SQL editor](https://app.supabase.com/project/_/sql).
+* On November 16th, 2023, we released a major update to unSAGED, which converts this repo into monorepo to support the documentation website.
+It requires that you change a setting in your Vercel project, if you have one.
+If you do have one, you need to set `packages/unsaged` as the [Root Directory](https://vercel.com/docs/deployments/configure-a-build#root-directory) in your Vercel project's settings.

 ## 📝 License